acemod/ACE3/docs/wiki/framework/medical-framework.md

 The `woundReceived` event is passed all the damage and the default event handler added by ACE Medical Damage checks the damage type config to decide whether to pass on all of the damage, or just one part.

 ### 2.2 Wound Handlers
 To convert these raw damage numbers into discrete wounds, ACE uses a collection of functions called wound handlers.
-Each [damage type](#43-acemedicalinjuries--damagetypes) may specify its own wound handler, or if it does not the default handler defined in `ACE_Medical_Injuries >> damageTypes` will be used.
-This function is stored in `ace_medical_damage_fnc_defaultWoundHandler` so that other code can refer to the configured default handler instead of hard-coding a reference.
+Each [damage type](#43-acemedicalinjuries--damagetypes) may specify its own list of wound handlers under a `woundHandlers` class, or if it does not the default handlers defined in `ACE_Medical_Injuries >> "damageTypes" >> "woundHandlers"` will be used.

+All wound handlers defined for a particular damage type will be called, and they are called in the _opposite_ order they were added.
+The value returned by each handler is what will be passed as parameters to the next one - if the return is not valid (not an array, or not enough arguments) handling will be terminated and no other handler functions will be called.
+This allows custom wound handlers to selectively handle damage and either block the built-in handling or pass modified damage data.

 ACE comes with a built-in wound handler that does all the work of creating wounds, checking for death or unconsciousness and updating important effects (like the blood visuals that appear on body parts).
-ACE also uses some custom wound handlers which usually perform additional processing and then call the default handler to re-use its logic - a good example of this is `ace_medical_damage_fnc_woundsHandlerBurning`.
-If you need to add custom handling for a damage type it is recommended to use this pattern to avoid breaking existing functionality - ACE will only ever call one handler function for each damage type, so if you do add a custom handler you must ensure that all the necessary processing is done.
+ACE also uses some custom wound handlers which usually perform additional processing and then pass the result on to be used by the default handler - a good example of this is `ace_medical_damage_fnc_woundsVehicleCrash`.
+If you need to add custom handling for a damage type it is recommended to use this pattern to avoid breaking existing functionality; if you choose not to pass damage on to the default handler, you must ensure that all the necessary processing is done.

 ## 3. Extending ACE Medical